Medication Error Attorneys

 - Respiratory problems

-In extreme cases, the medication error can be fatal.
+In extreme cases, medication errors can be fatal.
 The FDA estimates that medication errors cause over 7,000 deaths each year in the United States.

 Medication Errors Caused By A Pharmacy